(And what to do instead…)

 The only thing your spine hates more than repeated bouts of flexion with rotation is repeated bouts of extension with rotation.
 So while the two-handed superman above isn’t terrible, the moment you switch to one leg up and opposite arm up, it might be a little over the top.

-Add to that the inertia that people throw their limbs around while doing ‘core training’ and you have a recipe for a bad situation.
+Add to that the inertia that people throw their limbs around while doing ‘core training’ and you have a recipe for a rough situation.
 If you need mobility in this area, do a mobility drill.
+If you need it functionally because you swim, well swimming will train this quality already, why overtrain it?

 Needless to say, you should most likely stop doing these as well…